Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 It is possible to lose too much weight.

 Remember, essential body fat is the minimum amount of body fat you need to stay healthy.
-For women, this is around 10-13%, and for men, it's considerably lower at 2-5%.
-We recommend staying away from these percentages [2].
+This is around 10-13% for women, and for men, it's considerably lower at 2-5%.
+We recommend avoiding these percentages [2].

 Some times it may be unsafe to lose weight are:

-- If you have been eating at a calorie deficit for a long period of time and are not seeing any changes in weight or body composition
+2. If you have been eating at a calorie deficit for a long period and are not seeing any changes in weight or body composition

-- For women: in most situations, losing weight during pregnancy is no recommended.
+4. For women, losing weight during pregnancy is not recommended in most situations.
 It may also be a sign it is unsafe to lose weight if you've been dieting and lost your cycle.

 Body Fat Percentage vs. Body Mass Index

-“BMI” (or, body mass index) is a concept that has been around for a while.
+“BMI” (or body mass index) is a concept that has been around for a while.
 Many people wonder if BMI is the same as body fat percentage.
-Before jumping into how to measure body fat, we need to quickly discuss the difference between body fat percentage and body mass index, or BMI.
+Before discussing how to measure body fat, we need to quickly discuss the difference between body fat percentage and body mass index, or BMI.

-Your body fat percentage is a measure of how much of your body weight exists in the form of fat.
+Your body fat percentage measures how much of your body weight exists in the form of fat.

-Your body mass index is a way to figure out if you're at a healthy weight for your height.
+Your body mass index is a way to determine whether you're at a healthy weight for your height.
 While some people say that you can determine whether or not you have too much body fat by calculating your BMI, it's not really an accurate measure of body fatness or even overall weight status.

 Because BMI only uses your height and body weight, it can't effectively measure body composition.
-This is especially apparent for people who have a lot of muscle mass, like bodybuilders.
+This is especially apparent for people with a lot of muscle mass, like bodybuilders.

-Bodybuilders may weigh more than other people who are the same height because they have more muscle and lean body mass, which is denser and can lead to higher numbers on the scale.
+Bodybuilders may weigh more than other people of the same height because they have more muscle and lean body mass, which is denser and can lead to higher numbers on the scale.

 If you want an accurate picture of your percent body fat, you have to measure it directly.